-Again, there is no one way to make this dough, everyone has their own method based on family recipes that have been passed down the generations.
+There is no one way to make this dough, everyone has their own method based on family recipes.

-Bread is such an integral part of Middle Eastern cooking, and so getting the dough right for these recipes is important.
+Bread is such a big part of Arab cooking, and so getting the dough right for these recipes is important.

-You will want to start with a good quality flour, and yeast, instant is usually best so you can mix it all in at once.
+Use a good quality flour, and yeast, instant yeast is usually best so you can mix it all in at once.

-Make sure you knead the dough for a good fifteen minutes, five to seven if you are using a mixer.
+Make sure you knead the dough for a good five minutes if you are using a stand mixer.

-Cover bowl and set aside in a warm spot, leave until dough has at least doubled in size.
+Cover the bowl and set aside in a warm spot, let the dough rise to double its size.

 How to Make Sfiha

-I like to divide my dough into one ounce pieces making the sfihas small and easy to handle, but these pies traditionally come in many various sizes.
+I like to divide my dough into one ounce pieces making the sfihas small and easy to handle.

-Once you divide the dough it will be important to let the dough balls rest for about 10 minutes before you begin shaping them into little disks.
+Once you divide the dough it will be important to let the dough balls rest for about 10 minutes before you begin shaping them.

-You can use different methods to finish the pies, one is to take the dough ball and just push some of the topping in the middle without spreading the dough too far.
+One method to finish the pies, is to take the dough ball and just push some of the topping in the middle.

 This will give you a very puffed up version of the sfiha with the topping becoming a bit of a filling.

-You can use a rolling pin to roll the dough into a flat disk shape and then put the topping on by pressing it into the dough with your fingers so that it doesn’t come off easily after baking.
+Or you can use a rolling pin to roll the dough into a flat disk shape and then press the topping on.

-Press your thumbs into the dough ball as you rotate it between thumb and forefinger flattening it out as you go, again creating a small round disk of dough.
+Press your thumbs into the dough ball as you rotate it between thumb and forefinger, flattening it out as you go.

 - 3 cups Flour